unow0517/42_minishell/README.md

 Zero: Returned to the newly created child process.<br/>
 Positive: Returned to parent or caller.
 The value contains the process ID of the newly created child process.<br/>

 * **third parameter in main for environment variables** : env variables can be accessed with the third variable in main function.
-[More info](https://stackoverflow.com/questions/10321435/is-char-envp-as-a-third-argument-to-main-portable)
+[More](https://stackoverflow.com/questions/10321435/is-char-envp-as-a-third-argument-to-main-portable)
 ```c
 void	child1_process(int *fd, char **argv, char **env)
 {